Augusta, on the south west coast of Western Australia is a pristine whale watching destination.

 Overlooking Geographe Bay, the town offers abundant coastal recreation choices, including whale watching tours.

-All Sea Charters specialize in whale watching in Western Australia and Eco Tours departing from Augusta and Busselton, Western Australia.
+All Sea Charters specialise in whale watching and Eco Tours in Western Australia, join a Whale Watching Tour in Busselton, Augusta or Dunsborough.
+Departing daily during the whale watching season.
 We would like you to experience the Indian or Southern Ocean like never before with a whale-watching cruise or scenic tour.

 On All Sea Charters everyone gets a fantastic, unobstructed view on our new 17 metre vessel.